-This is a transcription of an audio lecture from The Eternal Tarot of Alchemy and Kabbalah, originally given live at the Chicagoland Gnostic Academy.
+This is a transcription of an audio lecture from The Eternal Tarot of Alchemy and Kabbalah, originally given live at the Gnostic Academy of Chicago.

 Let us remember that the tarot were originally inscribed in stone.
 This is a symbolic as well as a literal statement given by Samael Aun Weor.

 In the metaphorical level, we know that the stone refers specifically to Yesod, which is the creative sexual energy, the foundation of the Tree of Life in the Kabbalah.
 To provide a little more background on the nature of the tarot, I’d like to explain to you some little known reference within the Qur’an to the sacred arcana, the immortal laws of the eternal tarot, especially as it applies to the Divine Mother, the High Priestess, the second arcanum, the subject of our discussion today.